 - Automatic shut-off in the event of overheating.

 - A thermostat that monitors the indoor temperature.

 - Independent certification (such as UL) indicates that the product has been tested and meets certain scientific safety, quality, or security standards.

 - Cool-touch housing, to prevent accidental contact burns.

 - Multiple temperature settings will enable you to select the lowest temperature for your needs, so you’re not paying more to overheat your space.

-- Some experts argue that improved weatherization is a better investment – and safer alternative – than purchasing an electric space heater.
+- Some experts argue that improved weatherization is a better investment – and a safer alternative – than purchasing an electric space heater.

 - It goes without saying that you should ensure your smoke detectors are in good working order before using any alternative heat source.